markr155/to-do-list/README.md

                 list of To Dos

 To Do:
-add new project button to update projects list

 todo display to be
    compltdCheck| Title     detailsBtn | Due Date | Priority | Delete